Creamy Roasted Pumpkin Soup is a sweet, velvety, creamy soup. The pumpkin is roasted with maple syrup to elevate the creamy richness of the pumpkin.

 - 1 shallot medium - chopped

 - 2 cloves garlic chopped

 - 6 tablespoons butter

 - Salt to taste

-In a microwavable bowl, melt 4 tablespoon of butter (about 1 minute in defrost mode in the microwave).
+- In a microwavable bowl, melt 4 tablespoons of butter (about 1 minute in defrost mode in the microwave).
 Pour the maple syrup into the butter and stir.